Fry's Electronics: Criticism

 In 2008, Fry's vice president of merchandising and operations, Ausaf Umar Siddiqui, was charged by federal prosecutors in a kickback scheme involving Fry's vendors, fueling sales with mail-in rebates.
 The alleged scheme was designed to defraud the company.
-Siddiqui used the funds to feed his gambling habit in Las Vegas, where he lost about $162 million.
+Siddiqui used the funds to (among other things) feed his gambling habit in Las Vegas, where he lost about $162 million.